Harvard, 1902-1904

 While a student at Harvard, Davis preached many Sundays in various churches in the “greater Boston metropolitan area,” but also further afield.
 Several of his sermons are gathered here.

-William Wallace Fenn (1862-1932), installed as the Bussey Professor of Systematic Theology at Harvard in 1901, and an expert on the history of religion in New England, became one of Davis’ teachers and lifelong friends.
+William Wallace Fenn (1862-1932), was installed as the Bussey Professor of Systematic Theology at Harvard in 1901.
+Fenn was an expert on the history of religion in New England, and became one of Davis’ teachers and lifelong friends.
 Prior to joining the Harvard faculty, Fenn had been the inaugural minister at the Pittsfield Unity Church–from 1887 to 1890–where Earl Davis took up his first ministry in 1905.
 Fenn served as the Dean of the Divinity School from 1906 until 1922.
 On March 9, 1924, Fenn preached the service of installation at the beginning of Earl Davis’ ministry of the Concord, New Hampshire Unitarian Church.

 Earl Clement Davis Harvard 1904 Doctor of Divinity commencement photo